gungorMetehan/courses/courses-in-details/2024_C02/quizzes.md

   + a) We have opportunities for higher profit margins
   + b) Our pricing considers a customer's willingness to pay.
 Our costs might be $20, but customers are willing to pay us $100, so we will price at $100.
   + c) With value-based pricing, we base our pricing primarily on competitor's pricing *

+**QUIZ 10: Sales support**

+**Question 1:**

+Why do product managers and sales representatives sometimes misunderstand each other?
+  + a) Sales reps see the market with an individual client-by-client view, while product managers see market segments
+  + b) Sales reps often have a very near-term focus (especially meeting this quarter's sales targets), while product managers tend to take more of a mid to long-term view
+  + c) Sales reps often feel intense pressure to hit sales targets, while product managers may not feel this pressure as intensely
+  + d) All of the above *

+**Question 2:**

+We should regularly talk to sales representatives.
+Why?
+  + a) Since we don't talk to customers, we need to learn from our sales reps
+  + b) The sales team decides our future product roadmap, so we need to hear what they want
+  + c) We want to understand what sales representatives are hearing in the market, understand their sales issues, and hear what help they need.
+We also want to actively show our support for their work, and show we are listening *
+  + d) We are the primary people who demo our product, so we need to get the customer meeting schedule

+**Question 3:**

+You had promised your sales team that a new feature would be ready next month.
+However, in your sprint planning this week, it was clear that this feature will be delayed.
+What should you do?
+  + a) Nothing
+  + b) Let your sales team know *

+**Question 4:**

+(Challenge) Your London-based sales rep promised a new feature to a client to win a deal.
+The deal has been signed, and he's now asking you to deliver this feature in three months, as specified in the contract.
+You had no knowledge of this before the deal was signed.
+What should you do?
+  + a) If the deal is small and the new feature has little value to other clients, say "no"
+  + b) If the deal is large and the new feature has some value to other clients, say "yes"
+  + c) Since a contract has been signed, work to create the feature - but also work with the VP Sales and sales teams to clarify the rules around new features, specifically that every new feature must be pre-approved before any contracts are signed *
+  + d) Just say "no".
+Your sales team is playing games, and you shouldn't play along.
+Schedule a training session with the sales team to explain the rules about new features